HallettLab/plant-microbe-seminar/content/post/2021-10-12-hewitt-et-al-2018/index.md

 Deep rooted graminoid and forb species wtih fungal associates access depp N immediately, however forbs incorporated more N over a longer timescale.
 Increased productivity of shrub species may slightly offset carbon loss from thawing permafrost.

 ## Future Directions
+- Modelling of root and N interactions to better understand how the regional carbon balance will be impacted.